bashhh89/thenewscorecard/progress.md

 # AI Efficiency Scorecard - Project Progress Report

 ## Project Overview
-The AI Efficiency Scorecard is an interactive assessment tool that helps organizations evaluate their AI maturity level.
+The AI Efficiency Scorecard is an interactive assessment tool that helps organizations evaluate their AI efficiency level.
 The application guides users through a series of questions across different phases of AI implementation, and then generates a personalized report with insights and recommendations based on their responses.

 ## Implemented Features